achiwa912/bus3/README.md

     -   spawn an async task for each file or directory to back up
     -   spawn an async task for each object write to S3

 bus3 splits large files into chunks and stores them as separate objects in S3 storage.
 It stores file metadata in database.
-The database is also backed up to S3 storage.
+The database needs to be backed up separately.

-<a id="orge0a9a39"></a>
+<a id="org71c0cb7"></a>

 ## Getting started

-<a id="org0230581"></a>
+<a id="orgdf0ef7f"></a>

 ### Prerequisites